Socialist market economy: History

+During his 1992 southern tour, Deng promoted the ideological basis for the socialist market economy, stating his view that "[p]lanned economy does not equal socialism and market economy does not equal capitalism.
+Socialism can have market mechanisms as well, and government planning and market are both economic means."
 Jiang Zemin originally introduced the term "socialist market economy" in 1992.
-He had coined the idea so that China could learn the lessons from capitalist countries without needing to discuss if the reforms are "socialist" or "capitalist."
+He had coined the idea so that China could learn the lessons from capitalist countries without needing to discuss if the reforms are "socialist" or "capitalist".
 Jiang had asked Deng Xiaoping if he had approved of the term, which he did.
-The Đổi Mới in the Socialist Republic of Vietnam later adopted the concept.
+The Đổi Mới in Vietnam later adopted the concept.
 Following its implementation, this economic system has supplemented the command economy in the People's Republic of China, with high growth-rates in GDP during the past decades having been attributed to it.
 Within this model, privately owned enterprises have become a major component of the economic system alongside the central state-owned enterprises and the collective/township village enterprises.

-The transition to a socialist market economy began in 1978 when Deng Xiaoping introduced his program of socialism with Chinese characteristics.
-Initial reforms in decollectivizing agriculture and opening the economy to foreign investment in the late 1970s and early 1980s later led to large-scale radical reforms, including corporatization of the state sector, partial privatization of some enterprises, liberalization of trade and prices and dismantling of the "iron rice bowl" system of job security in the late 1990s.

-During Deng's 1992 Southern Tour, Deng promoted the ideological basis for the socialist market economy, stating his view that "[p]lanned economy does not equal socialism and market economy does not equal capitalism.
-Socialism can have market mechanisms as well, and government planning and market are both economic means."

 At the first session of the 8th National People's Congress on 29 March 1993, the preamble of the Constitution of China was amended to incorporate the system.
 In 1993, the CCP issued its "Decision on Issues Related to the Establishment of a Socialist Market Economy System."
 In the wave of reform thereafter, one goal was to separate SOE management from government and to empower a select group of SOEs with special property rights and autonomy.
 In 1994, China devalued the renminbi by 33 percent as part of socialist market economy reforms.
 After adoption of the socialist market economy, agricultural production increased significantly and China eliminated starvation.